 I had the opportunity to travel to Milan for a work event and was so excited to go back to Italy because what’s not to love about Italy?
 The food, the language, the cars, the culture…the list goes on.
 It’s everyone’s favorite place for a reason.
 The last time I was in Italy was in 2006 on a family trip, which was also my first time to Europe.
 We spent a few days in Venice, Tuscany, Florence and Rome.
 We loved it, of course.
-Needless to say, a lot has changed since then, and it was my first time going to Milan — one of the fashion capitals of the world.
+Needless to say, a lot has changed since then, and it was my first time going to beautiful Milan — one of the fashion capitals of the world.
+Keep reading for my review of my first trip.

 There are three must-do’s in Milan that you could easily accomplish in a day or two.